Erwin Schrödinger: Early life and education

-He was also able to learn English outside school, as his maternal grandmother was British.
-Between 1906 and 1910 (the year he earned his doctorate) Schrödinger studied at the University of Vienna under the physicists Franz S. Exner (1849–1926) and Friedrich Hasenöhrl (1874–1915).
-He received his doctorate at Vienna under Hasenöhrl.
+Schrödinger was also able to learn English outside school, as his maternal grandmother was British.
+From 1906 to 1910, he studied under Franz S. Exner and Friedrich Hasenöhrl at the University of Vienna.
+He received his Ph.D. under Hasenöhrl in 1910.
 He also conducted experimental work with Karl Wilhelm Friedrich "Fritz" Kohlrausch.
-In 1911, Schrödinger became an assistant to Exner.

-Middle years
+The following year, he became an assistant to Exner, under whom he completed his habilitation (venia legendi) in 1914.

+Career

-In 1914 Schrödinger achieved habilitation (venia legendi).
-Between 1914 and 1918 he participated in war work as a commissioned officer in the Austrian fortress artillery (Gorizia, Duino, Sistiana, Prosecco, Vienna).
-In 1920 he became the assistant to Max Wien, in Jena, and in September 1920 he attained the position of ao.
-Prof. (ausserordentlicher Professor), roughly equivalent to Reader (UK) or associate professor (US), in Stuttgart.
-In 1921, he became o.
-Prof. (ordentlicher Professor, i.e. full professor), in Breslau (now Wrocław, Poland).
+From 1914 to 1918, Schödinger participated in war work as a commissioned officer in the Austrian fortress artillery (Gorizia, Duino, Sistiana, Prosecco, Vienna).
+In 1920, he became an assistant to Max Wien at the University of Jena, and in September attained the position of ausserordentlicher Professor (associate professor) at the University of Stuttgart.
+The following year, he became ordentlicher Professor (full professor) at the University of Breslau.

-In 1921, he moved to the University of Zürich.
-In 1927, he succeeded Max Planck at the Friedrich Wilhelm University in Berlin.
-In 1933, Schrödinger decided to leave Germany because he strongly disapproved of the Nazis' antisemitism.
-He became a Fellow of Magdalen College at the University of Oxford.
-Soon after he arrived, he received the Nobel Prize together with Paul Dirac.
+In 1921, Schrödinger moved to the University of Zurich.
+In 1927, he succeeded Max Planck at the University of Berlin.
+In 1933, he decided to leave Germany because he strongly disapproved of the Nazis' antisemitism.
+He became a Fellow of Magdalen College, Oxford.
+Soon after arriving, he received the Nobel Prize in Physics together with Paul Dirac.
 His position at Oxford did not work out well; his unconventional domestic arrangements, sharing living quarters with two women, were not met with acceptance.
-In 1934, Schrödinger lectured at Princeton University; he was offered a permanent position there, but did not accept it.
+In 1934, he lectured at Princeton University; he was offered a permanent position there, but did not accept it.
 Again, his wish to set up house with his wife and his mistress may have created a problem.
-He had the prospect of a position at the University of Edinburgh but visa delays occurred, and in the end he took up a position at the University of Graz in Austria in 1936.
-He had also accepted the offer of chair position at Department of Physics, Allahabad University in India.
+He had the prospect of a position at the University of Edinburgh, but visa delays occurred, and in the end he took up a position at the University of Graz in 1936.
+He had also accepted the offer of chair position at the Department of Physics at Allahabad University in India.

-In the midst of these tenure issues in 1935, after extensive correspondence with Albert Einstein, he proposed what is now called the Schrödinger's cat thought experiment.
+In the midst of these tenure issues in 1935, after extensive correspondence with Albert Einstein, Schrödinger proposed what is now called the "Schrödinger's cat" thought experiment.

-Later years

-In 1938, after the Anschluss, Schrödinger had problems in Graz because of his flight from Germany in 1933 and his known opposition to Nazism.
-He issued a statement recanting this opposition (he later regretted doing so and explained the reason to Einstein).
-However, this did not fully appease the new dispensation and the University of Graz dismissed him from his post for political unreliability.
-He suffered harassment and was instructed not to leave the country.
-He and his wife, however, fled to Italy.
-From there, he went to visiting positions in Oxford and Ghent University.
+In 1938, after the Anschluss (the Nazi German annexation of Austria), Schrödinger had problems in Graz because of his flight from Germany in 1933 and his known opposition to Nazism.
+He issued a statement recanting this opposition, which he later regretted, explaining to Einstein: "I wanted to remain free – and could not do so without great duplicity".
+However, this did not fully appease the new dispensation, and the University of Graz dismissed him from his post for "political unreliability".
+He suffered harassment and was instructed not to leave the country, but fled to Italy with his wife.
+From there, he took up visiting positions at Oxford and Ghent universities.